itsyourgirlnicky/Prediciting-Contributions-of-Informal-Workers-to-the-SHIF/README.md

 ![occupation_grouped_distribution-1](https://github.com/user-attachments/assets/6697704a-d33c-47a4-aea9-6783c779c709)

 The bar chart shows the distribution of various grouped occupations.
-'Agriculture - employee' and 'skilled manual' categories have the highest frequencies, indicating a significant portion of the population is employed in agricultural work and skilled manual labor.
+'Agriculture - employee' and 'skilled manual' categories have the highest frequencies, indicating a significant portion of the population is employed in agricultural work and skilled manual labour.

 - **Education vs Income**: